Pavan-1997/K8s_RBAC/README.md

 - RoleBinding may reference any Role in the same namespace.
 After you create a binding, you cannot change the Role or ClusterRole that it refers to.
 If you do want to change the roleRef for a binding, you need to remove the binding object and create a replacement

+ClusterRoleBinding:

+- ClusterRole and ClusterRoleBinding function like Role and RoleBinding, except they have wider scope.
+- RoleBinding grants permissions within a specific namespace, whereas a ClusterRoleBinding grants access cluster-wide and to multiple namespaces.
+- ClusterRoleBinding is binding or associating a ClusterRole with a Subject (users, groups, or service accounts).